RIR360/development/journal/2025/november.md

 - Failure is the part of the journey, you'll fail a lot, take it also as a learning.
 - Sometimes you have to present your failure in a creative way, so you can tell your employers.
 - After all, don't think.
 Even after a good event or a bad event.
+- Be careless of your feelings, that's the only way you can be ruthless.